Light brown apple moth (Epiphyas postvittana (Walker))

 Light brown apple moth has the potential to cause significant fruit damage in organic orchards.

-- If control measures are necessary, sprays of the biological control agent Bacillus thuringiensis (Dipel) should be applied although this has given disappointing results in trials on cherries.
+- If control measures are necessary, sprays of the biological control agent Bacillus thuringiensis (Dipel DF) should be applied although this has given disappointing results in trials on cherries.

 - Spinosad (Tracer) offers a good alternative, (see ‘Chemical control’ above)